 AQI Outdoor Activity Policy

 0-149 Normal Outdoor Activities

-150-199 EY outdoor activities reduced to 15 minutes, JS outdoor activities reduced to 20 minutes
+150-199 EY outdoor activities reduced to 15 minutes, JS and SS outdoor activities reduced to 20 minutes